-I. Increasing climate risk requires comprehensive approach for climate risk management.

-- The adverse impacts of climate change are being felt across the globe and posing serious threats to the achievement of the Sustainable Development Goals.
-In the next few decades, climate risk is likely to intensify and occur both sooner and at a larger scale than previously assessed.
-Mid and long-term impacts are expected to be multiple times higher than currently observed across food, water, and health systems, urban and rural infrastructure, and natural ecosystems.
-Many impacts are expected to be non-linear, cascading, and unprecedented, as certain thresholds and tipping points are reached, and may have catastrophic consequences. - 2.
-Climate risk disproportionately impacts the poor and vulnerable populations.
-Millions of people in developing countries are expected to be pushed back into poverty due to climate change.
-Women and men are impacted differently, with poor women and girls being more at risk due to pre-existing vulnerabilities and limited capacity.
+- I. Increasing climate risk requires a comprehensive approach to climate risk management. - 1.
+The adverse impacts of climate change are being felt across the globe and pose serious threats to the achievement of the Sustainable Development Goals.
+In the next few decades, the climate risks are likely to intensify, occurring both sooner and at a larger scale than previously assessed.
+Mid- and long-term impacts are expected to be multiple times higher than currently observed across food, water, and health systems, urban and rural infrastructure, and natural ecosystems.
+Many impacts are expected to be non-linear, cascading, and unprecedented.
+As certain thresholds and tipping points are reached, an increasing number of climate impacts may have catastrophic consequences. - 2.
+Climate risk disproportionately impacts poor and vulnerable populations.
+Millions of people in developing countries are expected to be pushed back into poverty due to climate change.1 Women and men are impacted differently, with poor women and girls more at risk due to preexisting vulnerabilities and limited capacity.
+Local and Indigenous communities are typically more reliant on the natural resources for their substance, making them more exposed to climate shocks.
+Persons with disabilities face additional barriers in accessing adaptation resources and services.
 Small and medium enterprises, which often form a key part of the economy in developing countries, are hurt by disruptions to production processes and supply chains.
 The economic costs of climate risk will continue to increase in the near and medium term, especially for developing countries, whose sovereign creditworthiness may be threatened.
 The financial impacts of climate change may propagate through markets before the physical impacts occur. - 3.
-The increasing level of climate risk calls for a comprehensive approach to climate risk management through investments in adaptation to reduce risk and improvements in systems to manage residual risk-those that remain, even when effective risk reduction measures are in place, and for which emergency response and recovery capacities must be maintained.

-II.
-Adaptation must go beyond incremental actions to facilitate transformation.
+The increasing level of climate risk calls for a comprehensive approach to climate risk management through investments in adaptation to reduce risk and improve country systems to manage residual risk-i.e., risks that remain even when effective risk reduction measures are in place, and for which emergency response and recovery capacities must be strengthened. - II.
+Adaptation must go beyond incremental actions to facilitate transformation. - 4.
+Adapting to climate change in developing countries could cost between USD 140 billion-300 billion by 2030 and USD 280 billion-500 billion by 2050.
+However, adaptation finance remains limited.
+Estimates suggest that for developing countries, adaptation finance currently falls short